bbzorba/STM32-Nucleo-Sensor-Applications/src/Servo_Motor/README.md

 Servo Pin   <->     PA3

 PA3 is also the A0 pin of STM32H743ZI2 Nucleo board.
 PWM is applied using the Channel 4 of Timer 2.
+While implementing this application on a board other than STM32H743ZI2, do not forget to modify the pin number (e.g. GPIO_PIN_3), port number (GPIOA), the clock and timer that is used by the pin you selected in main.cpp file.
+You also might need to assign different values to PWM signals since the frequency of the timer you use might be different.
+In that case, modify the SERVO_NORTH, SERVO_EAST and SERVO_SOUTH values under servo.h file.

 Understanding the PWM Values: